Do you read nutrition labels before you buy? If so, you’re not alone.

 Maltodextrin is a white powder made from corn, rice, potato starch, or wheat.
 Even though it comes from plants, it’s highly processed.
 To make it, first the starches are cooked, and then acids or enzymes such as heat-stable bacterial alpha-amylase are added to break it down further.
 The resulting white powder is water-soluble and has a neutral taste.

 Why is maltodextrin in your food?

 Maltodextrin is generally used as a thickener or filler to increase the volume of a processed food.
 It’s also a preservative that increases the shelf life of packaged foods.
-It’s inexpensive and easy to produce, so it’s useful for thickening products like instant pudding and gelatins, sauces, and salad dressings.
-It can also be combined with artificial sweeteners to sweeten products like canned fruits, desserts, and powdered drinks.
-It’s even used as a thickener in personal care items like lotion and hair care products.
+It’s inexpensive and easy to produce, so it’s useful for thickening products such as instant pudding and gelatins, sauces, and salad dressings.
+It can also be combined with artificial sweeteners to sweeten products such as canned fruits, desserts, and powdered drinks.
+It’s even used as a thickener in personal care items such as lotion and hair care products.

-Maltodextrin has 4 calories per gram — the same amount as sucrose, or table sugar.
+Maltodextrin has 4 calories per gram — the same amount of calories as sucrose, or table sugar.
 Like sugar, your body can digest maltodextrin quickly, so it’s useful if you need a quick boost of calories and energy.
-However, maltodextrin’s glycemic index is higher than table sugar, ranging from 106 to 136.
+However, maltodextrin’s GI is higher than table sugar, ranging from 106 to 136.
 This means that it can raise your blood sugar level very quickly.

 When should you avoid maltodextrin?

-The high glycemic index of maltodextrin means it can cause spikes in your blood sugar level, especially if it’s consumed in large amounts.
-Because of this, you may want to avoid maltodextrin if you have diabetes or insulin resistance.
+The high GI of maltodextrin means it can cause spikes in your blood sugar level, especially if it’s consumed in large amounts.
+Because of this, you may want to avoid or limit it if you have diabetes or insulin resistance.
 It should also be avoided if you’re predisposed to developing diabetes.

 Another reason to limit maltodextrin is to keep your gut bacteria healthy.
-According to a 2012 study published in PLOS ONE, maltodextrin can change your gut bacteria composition in a way that makes you more susceptible to disease.
-It can suppress the growth of probiotics in your digestive system, which are important for the functioning of your immune system.
+According to a 2012 study published in PLoS ONE, maltodextrin can change your gut bacteria composition in a way that makes you more susceptible to disease.
+It can suppress the growth of probiotics in your digestive system, which are important for immune system function.
 The same study showed that maltodextrin can increase the growth of bacteria such as E. coli, which is associated with autoimmune disorders like Crohn’s disease.
 If you’re at risk for developing an autoimmune or digestive disorder, then avoiding maltodextrin may be a good idea.

 If you’re on a gluten-free diet, you may be concerned about maltodextrin because it has “malt” in the name.
 Malt is made from barley, so it contains gluten.
 However, maltodextrin is gluten-free, even when it’s made from wheat.
-According to the National Foundation for Celiac Awareness, the processing that wheat starches undergo in the creation of maltodextrin renders it gluten-free.
-So if you have celiac disease or if you’re on a GF diet, you can still consume maltodextrin.
+According to the advocacy group Beyond Celiac, the processing that wheat starches undergo in the creation of maltodextrin renders it gluten-free.
+So if you have celiac disease or if you’re on a gluten-free diet, you can still consume maltodextrin.

-Finally, because it’s often used as a cheap thickener or filler, maltodextrin is usually manufactured from genetically modified corn.
-According to the U.S. Food and Drug Administration, GMO corn is safe, and it meets all the same standards as non-genetically-modified plants.
-But if you choose to avoid GMO, that doesn’t mean you need to avoid all foods that contain maltodextrin — any food that’s labeled with the USDA 100% organic seal is also GMO-free.
+Finally, because it’s often used as a cheap thickener or filler, maltodextrin is usually manufactured from genetically modified (GMO) corn.
+According to the FDA, GMO corn is safe, and it meets all of the same standards as non-genetically modified plants.
+But if you choose to avoid GMO, that doesn’t mean you need to avoid all foods that contain maltodextrin.
+Any food that’s labeled organic in the United States must also be GMO-free.